TheRealRedRiver559/Asyncio-IRC/README.md

 - [ ] Login System with password
 - [x] Color Checks for usernames
 - [x] Re-write using Asnyio and better more documented code.
 - [ ] More commands and a new system to send data across networks.
+(SSL / TSL)
 - [ ] An SQL database for hashed + salted logins.
-- [ ]
 To Fix

 - [x] Better performance with multiple users (Async will help a lot)